huridocs/uwazi-documentation/admin-docs/designing-your-website.md

 Step 2: Click on the **Add link** button near the bottom of the screen.
 Add a title for your item and its corresponding URL.

 - Note: If the link is for a **Page** within your Uwazi collection, make sure to use the relative URL.
 A relative URL starts with a slash ```/``` and skips the domain name.
 For example, ```/page/dicxg0oagy3xgr7ixef80k9``` or ```/library/?searchTerm=test```.
 This ensures that the link will open within the same browser tab.
 If you use the full (absolute) URL including the domain name, the link will open in a new browser tab.
+- Note: If the link is for a subset of entities in your **Library** that makes use of filters organised into a group, it’s important that you generate the URL by double-clicking on the group’s name in the filters sidebar.
+This action will transform the green checkmark into a green box, which indicates that the entire group has been selected as a unit.
+If any filters are added to the group in the future, they will automatically be included in the URL of the Library query.
+[Learn more about filters]().

 Step 3: If you have several related menu items, you can group them together into a dropdown menu.
 To do so, click the **Add Group** button.
 Provide a main title for the group, then click the **Add Link** button found directly below the title.
 Add a title for your first item and its corresponding URL.
 Repeat this process for however many menu items you want to include in the dropdown menu.